coders-school/stl/module2/05_homework.en.md

 * Prepare a list of questions for the Q&A session :)
 * Make sure your microphone is working and you can talk on Discord
-* If you have doubts or broken implementations and want to consult them - send the repo link on #replay channel on Discord.
+* If you have doubts or broken implementations and want to consult them - send the repo link on #powtórka channel on Discord.
   * You can mark questions with comments in the code
   * You can also write questions in the commentary to the PR
   * You can also ask additional questions live later while discussing the code